AlexanderMoskovkin/testcafe-react-selectors/README.md

 ```

 ####Limitations
-`testcafe-react-selectors` supports ReactJS statring version 15.
+`testcafe-react-selectors` support ReactJS starting with version 15.
-ReactSelector can find component which was inhereted from `React.Component`.
-For checking of availability you can use [react-dev-tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) extension.
+ReactSelector can only find components inherited from `React.Component`.
+To check if a component can be found, use the [react-dev-tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) extension.
-The searching of component starts from root React component, so selectors like `ReactSelector('body MyComponent')` will return `null`.
+Search for a component starts from the root React component, so selectors like `ReactSelector('body MyComponent')` will return `null`.